suse-edge/edge-image-builder/docs/installing-packages.md

 ```

 ### Side-load RPMs
-Sometimes you may want to install RPM files that are local to your machine.
+Sometimes you may want to install RPM files that are not hosted in a repository.
 For this use-case, you should create a directory called `rpms` under `<eib-config-dir>/rpms` and copy your local RPM files there.

 > **_NOTE:_** You must provide an `additionalRepos` entry or a `sccRegistrationCode` if your RPMs are dependent on other packages.